chart10/UniRoute/milestones.md

 ## Minimum Viable Product

-In order for a user to get the most basic an essential functionality out of UniRoute they need to be able to perform 4 main tasks.
+In order for a user to get the most basic and essential functionality out of UniRoute they need to be able to perform 4 main tasks.

 1. From the main page, the user should be able to enter their starting and destination addresses into a form and plan a route based on that input which will display on an interactive map along side step-by-step directions.
 2. They should be able to create an account within the app and login any time.